With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAmhs Telecare Treehouse Crisis Residential Central is a mental health center in Orange, California, located at 401 South Tustin Street, Building D, 92866 zip code.
 Amhs Telecare Treehouse Crisis Residential Central provides residential treatment.
-Amhs Telecare Treehouse Crisis Residential Central offers individual psychotherapy, group therapy and psychotropic medication to adults and young adults.
+Amhs Telecare Treehouse Crisis Residential Central offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults and adults.
 Amhs Telecare Treehouse Crisis Residential Central also supports people with serious mental illness.
-More services available at Amhs Telecare Treehouse Crisis Residential Central include case management and illness management and recovery.
+More services available at Amhs Telecare Treehouse Crisis Residential Central include illness management and recovery and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.